How To Set and Achieve Monthly Goals

-There are many ways you can set yourself goals.
+There are many ways you can set your goals.
 Some people like to set New Year resolutions, while others might prefer to set new goals every week.
 There really isn’t any right or wrong, it simply comes down to what works best for you.
-Personally I prefer to set monthly goals.
-At the start of the month I will open up my Positivity Planner and write down my goals, habits and bucket list for the month ahead.
+Personally, I prefer to set monthly goals.
+At the start of the month, I will open up my Positivity Planner and write down my goals, habits and bucket list for the month ahead.
 Then at the end of each month, I’ll go back to my planner and reflect on what went well and what I want to change.

 I’ve found that by having monthly goals I’m more likely to achieve everything on my list.
 In the past when I’ve set myself a New Year resolution, my motivation tends to wear thin and I usefully forget about my goal by the end of the year.
-Another reason why I prefer monthly goals is because it allows smaller goals to be added to your list.
+Another reason why I prefer monthly goals is that it allows smaller goals to be added to your list.
 Whether that’s learning a new recipe or having date night with your partner, when you have a shorter amount of time to achieve a goal, you’re more likely to add on the smaller but equally important goals.

-In this post I’m going to share my monthly goal setting routine with you.
+In this post, I’m going to share my monthly goal-setting routine with you.
 Detailing how I set and review my goals every month to ensure these goals will benefit me.

 1. Choose a planner and stick to it